 - 1 tablespoon paprika

-- 2 racks pork baby back ribs, trimmed (see note above)
+- 2 racks pork baby back ribs, trimmed (see note)

 - 1 large yellow or white onion, sliced